jjasira/python-socket-programming/README.md

 the default configurations for the server.py and client.py are in the config.ini file.
 Adjustments should be made there for options such as the REREAD_ON_QUERY and linuxpath.
 This can be altered to the user's liking.

+# Client script
+The client script should be run with one additional positional argument which is the search query e.g
+    python client.py Brother
+In this case, "Brother" is the search query.

 # INSTALLATION GUIDE USING systemmd(DAEMON)
 Use systemmd to run the script
 It should come installed, if not, run the following command